 Sifteo Cubes: Resurrecting a legend

-Talk by Dr Mike Reddy (he/him) 👨👨👧👦
+A talk from EMF 2022 by Dr Mike Reddy

-Saturday from 6:30 PM - 7:00 PM in Stage C
+On Saturday June 4, 2022 at – in Stage C

 In 2014, the v2 software was open sourced - the inevitable precursor to failure - and the company bought by Drone/Robotics developer for the obvious design skills of the Sifteo team; they had, after all, reverse engineered and reapplied wireless keyboard controllers into one of the coolest toys ever!
 So, I came to them late.
 Too late.
 By 2015, the server the control software required, along with the online marketplace for the dozen or so games that were made, were long gone.
 The Sifteo cubes I’d just (re)discovered from a desperate eBay sale were now just useless, battery powered bricks.
 And they didn’t even click together!